digital-earths-global-hackathon/scientific-scope/content/models/icon.md

 #### Standard output

 The standard output follows the [data request](https://digital-earths-global-hackathon.github.io/hosting/technical/data_request.html) with a few deviations:
-- `mrso`, the soil liquid water content in kg/m2 is available as 3d field for 5 soil levels instead of a vertical sum over all soil levels.
+- `mrso`, the soil liquid water content is available as 3d field for 5 soil levels, in units of m = 1000 kg/m2, instead of a vertical sum over all soil levels in kg/m2.
-- `swe`, the liquid water content of surface snow is not available over land ice so that this field is zero in areas like Antarctica and Greenland
+- `swe`, the liquid water content of surface snow is in units of m = 1000 kg/m2, and is not defined over land ice in the ICON land model, so that this field is zero in areas like Antarctica and Greenland.

 ### Additional output